IssaKass/IssaKass/README.md

 Connect with me!
 Whether you have questions, opportunities, or just want to say hello, I'm always open to new connections.

-## Getting Started

-To run the React Notes App locally, follow these steps:

-1. Clone the repository: `git clone [repository_url]`
-2. Navigate to the project folder: `cd react-notes-app`
-3. Install dependencies: `npm install`
-4. Start the application: `npm start`

 ## Technologies Used

 - HTML